Federal Reserve hikes interest rates 0.25 percentage point

 With the latest increase, the Fed's target interest rate is set in a range between 4.50% and 4.75% — its highest level since late 2007.

-The Fed said its campaign to curb prices is working, while acknowledging in its policy statement that "Inflation has eased somewhat but remains elevated."
+The Fed said its campaign to curb prices is working, while indicating it plans to keep rates high for some time.

-The Fed signaled that it plans to keep raising interest rates, noting in the statement that "ongoing increases in the target range will be appropriate" to bring inflation down to a 2% annual rate.
-"The Committee is strongly committed to returning inflation to its 2% objective," officials with the bank's rate-setting panel said.
+"Over the past year we have taken forceful actions to tighten the stance of monetary policy," Fed Chair Jerome Powell said in a press conference Wednesday."Even so, we have more work to do.
+Price stability is the responsibility of the Federal Reserve and serves as the bedrock of our economy," he said.

 The move to ease the pace of monetary tightening, which economists and investors had widely expected, comes amid signs the U.S. economy is cooling off and concerns about a possible recession later this year.